go-flutter-desktop/website/README.md

 Install [hugo](https://gohugo.io/) and run `hugo serve --cleanDestinationDir` to test local changes before opening a PR.

+## Theme

+The themes folder contains a slightly modified copy of the [kube](https://themes.gohugo.io/kube/) theme.

 ## Hosting

 The site is manually deployed and served with love by [Caddy](https://caddyserver.com/) on `sherlock4.geertjohan.net`.